Quillen College of Medicine International Individually Arranged Experiences

 2. Each student who submits a preliminary application must meet and discuss the proposed rotation with Dr. David Wood, Director of Global Health Initiatives, (firstname.lastname@example.org, cell: 904-236-8311).
 Including the following:

-- identifying the responsible physician or other appropriate mentor with whom they will be working with during the elective.
-The preceptor will be responsible for completing the student’s assessment form.
+b.
+Identify the responsible physician or another appropriate mentor with whom you will be working during the elective.
+The preceptor will be responsible for completing your assessment form.
 Only non-family members may serve as preceptors.

-- planning a budget with sufficient funds to meet the expenses they will incur during the rotation such as: travel, required insurances, lodging, meals, etc.
+c.
+Plan a budget with sufficient funds to meet the expenses you will incur during the rotation such as travel, required insurances, lodging, meals, etc.

-- purchasing the requisite the Upgraded Comprehensive plan insurance through Cultural Insurance Services International (https://www.culturalinsurance.com/students/) which includes the required health care insurance, evacuation insurance, security insurance, repatriation insurance.
-Available through the ETSU Office of International Programs,
+a.
+Purchasing the requisite Upgraded Comprehensive plan insurance through Cultural Insurance Services International (https://www.culturalinsurance.com/students/) which includes the required health care insurance, evacuation insurance, security insurance, repatriation insurance. it is available through Margot Popowycz, Senior Account Executive, Cultural Insurance Services International (CISI) Office: 1-203-589-5567 (direct), Fax: 1-203-399-5229, email@example.com

-- The training is all on-line and can be done at the student's own pace.
+- The training is all online and can be done at the student's own pace.
 It is located at: https://www.edx.org/course/the-practitioners-guide-to-global-health#.
-It is a three-part on-line course designed by a team of global health experts to help students prepare for successful global health learning experiences.
+It is a three-part online course designed by a team of global health experts to help students prepare for successful global health learning experiences.
 In each part, students have the opportunity to learn through interactive scenarios and discussion forums.
-Verify of completion of course is required.
+Please verify the completion of the course by sending Dr. Wood an email attesting to the same.

 6. Upon return students will:

-- Students are encouraged but not required to do a presentation about the experiences or the outcomes of a project to other identified individuals or groups.
+- Communicate with the Director of Global Health Initiatives.
+Students are encouraged but not required to do a presentation about the experiences or the outcomes of a project to other identified individuals or groups.